by Gary Hunter

 Guerinot’s dismal record in death penalty cases reflected a failure to “conduct even rudimentary investigations,” according to an article in the New York Times titled “A Lawyer Known Best for Losing Capital Cases.”

-“He doesn’t even pick the low-hanging fruit which is hitting him in the head as he ...
+“He doesn’t even pick the low-hanging fruit which is hitting him in the head as he walks under the tree,” ...

 Gus Bethea "never imagined [he'd] be a college graduate.”
 The 33-year-old overcame the challenges of in-prison education, such as outdated textbooks and lack of Internet access, to complete a college degree program while serving time on a robbery conviction.
 “We just appreciate it so much more because we’ve had everything taken away,” he said.